simonbasle/myGuestPosts/spring/flightFlux1.md

 1. The `HttpResponse` is emitted to the `parseJson` `map`
 2. It extracts the JSON body and emits it to the `getString` `map`
-3. Which extracts the _quote_ and passes it to the `flatMap`
+3. Which extracts the _quote_ and passes it to the `flatMapMany`
-4. The `flatMap` splits the quote into words and emit each word individually
+4. The `flatMapMany` splits the quote into words and emit each word individually
 5. The value handler in the `subscribe` is notified of each word, printing these to the console, one per line

 Hopefully that helps you understand the difference between assembly time and subscription/execution time!